Summary

 The Accounts Receivable Turnover Ratio is a crucial financial metric that reflects how efficiently a company collects cash from its customers and manages credit sales.
 Here’s why it matters:

 Cash Flow Health: A high receivable turnover ratio indicates a steady inflow of cash, which is essential for meeting short-term obligations, reinvesting in operations, and supporting business growth.
-Timely collections reduce reliance on external financing and improve overall liquidity.
+Timely collections reduce reliance on invoice financing and improve overall liquidity.

 Credit Policy Evaluation: This ratio helps assess the effectiveness of a company’s credit policies.
 A lower turnover ratio might suggest lenient credit terms or challenges in collections, whereas a higher ratio often reflects stricter credit management and disciplined payment terms.